GRAPHIC: ‘I just killed my son after hearing voices,’ Ohio dad tells 911 dispatcher

 Detectives, crime scene investigators, and the Medical Examiner’s Office were on the scene for hours, gathering evidence and taking photographs of the crime scene.

-Johnathan Cherni, the uncle of the 5-year-old, says he was an amazing child.
+Johnathan Cherni, the uncle of the five-year-old, says he was an amazing child.
 He was autistic and learned to use a tablet to communicate.

-Cherni also said the boy’s father was recently released from a behavioral health center and was off his medication, but earlier in the day, he appeared fine, “My mom dropped him off today.
+Cherni also tells WOIO that the boy’s father was recently released from a behavioral health center and was off of his medication, but earlier in the day, he appeared fine, “My mom dropped him off today.
 He was fine; he was vibrant, completely content, and all of a sudden, we get hit with all this.”